Skip to main content

 # JavaScript/TypeScript

-npm install @zyntem/fiscalapi
+npm install @zyntem/fiscal

 # Python

-pip install zyntem-fiscalapi
+pip install zyntem-fiscal

 # Go